Correction to: Sending in Chargers to FMAdirect for Service

 I thought I had a bad adapter board for the charger.
 I had a brand-new, spare adapter.
 It was tried with the same result.

-I decided to start the motor testing with the batteries charged as they were.
 Later, after the testing, when I tried to charge the packs, the CellPro 10S continued to give the 'bad cell count' error message.

 I started thinking about the fact that it had been raining for two days.
 I brought the charger in from the garage and used a covering heat gun on air to dry the connections on the charger and adapter.
 It worked.